Parnham & Associates offers multi-lingual staff: we speak English, French and Spanish.

 A Writ of Habeas Corpus is a collateral attack on a criminal judgment.
 Unlike direct appeal, a post-conviction writ is not confined by the appellate record.
 An applicant can and should introduce new facts, evidence and legal arguments in challenging that person’s conviction or sentence.
 As with direct appeal, writs come with their own specialized set of rules and deadlines.
 These rules and deadlines are complicated and tedious and require an experienced appellate practitioner to successfully navigate the process.
 Writs of Habeas Corpus are as much an art as they are a legal and procedural exercise.
 They often involve the implementation of complex legal and factual strategies in order to achieve the desired result.

-In a recent Texas case, Parnham and McWilliams have convinced a judge to vacate a first-degree felony conviction based on unfounded charges of sexual assault after petitioning for and acquiring a writ of habeas corpus in the case.
+In a recent Texas case, Parnham and Associates have convinced a judge to vacate a first-degree felony conviction based on unfounded charges of sexual assault after petitioning for and acquiring a writ of habeas corpus in the case.

 Dee McWilliams examines the right of the accused to a public trial, which is guaranteed by the Sixth Amendment to the United States Constitution.
 He discusses its importance, historical applications and the reasons why a judge may consider closures.